 the region and employees

-With SALCOS® , we made a conscious decision to design the scenario in such a way that the equipment could be used in our integrated steelworks at the Salzgitter site.
-Relocating production to non-European countries in order to reduce the need for CO2 certificates, so-called carbon leakage, contradicts our idea of regional and global responsibility.
+With SALCOS®, we made a conscious decision to design the scenario in such a way that the equipment for the production of green steel could be used in our integrated steelworks at the Salzgitter site.
+Relocating production to non-European countries in order to reduce the need for CO2 certificates, known as carbon leakage, contradicts our idea of regional and global responsibility.

 EU emissions